The University of Law: What it's really like

 Why apply to The University of Law?

 Plus, if you’re from the UK, the seven UK campuses mean that you really aren’t limited by location.
-If you want to stay close to home, there’s likely a campus near you - or you can seize the chance to try someplace you’ve always wanted to live!
+If you want to stay close to home, there’s likely a campus near you.
+Or you can seize the chance to try someplace you’ve always wanted to live!
 Each of the different campuses has a different feel, so you can find a location that’s right for you.

 Who isn’t the right fit for The University of Law?

-It’s also worth remembering that The University of Law is focused on offering courses linked to the professions.
-So if you’re dreaming of studying music or French literature, The University of Law might not be for you.
+It’s also worth remembering that the uni is focused on offering courses linked to the professions.
+So if you’re dreaming of studying music or French literature, it might not be for you.

 Any application tips?